jschuller/jschuller/README.md

 # Hi there, I'm Josh! 👋

-I'm a Cloud Architect specializing in Data Engineering, Machine Learning & Governance.
+I'm a Cloud Architect specialized in Data Engineering, Machine Learning & Governance.

 <header image with avatar>

-I'm passionate about continuous learning and building capabilities & products to maximize outcomes.
+I'm passionate about building capabilities, products and teams to maximize outcomes.
 Ask me about enabling teams to move fast and safely with DevOps and ServiceNow.

 ## 🧰 Technologies